 By launching the investment program, it aims at drawing Qatar investments in hydropower and tourism projects, said Nepal Ambassador to Qatar Ramesh Prasad Koirala.

-Likewise, Qatar Airways and Hamed International Airport are also interested in developing tourism-related projects with Nepal Government in the future.
+Likewise, Qatar Airways and Hamad International Airport are also interested in developing tourism-related projects with Nepal Government in the future.

 Talking about tourism ties, Koirala also identified India and China as countries with huge potential for Nepal Tourism.
 “India and China are large markets and Nepal is situated between these two countries, presenting a lot of opportunities, especially in the tourism sector,” he said on the occasion of Nepal National Day in Doha.